Turkey slammed a defense agreement Saturday between France and the Greek Cypriot Administration.

 Earlier this week, Turkey resumed energy exploration in the Eastern Mediterranean region after Greece and Egypt signed a controversial maritime delimitation deal.

-The agreement came one day after Ankara said it would postpone oil and gas exploration as a goodwill gesture.
+The agreement came a week after Ankara said it would postpone oil and gas exploration as a goodwill gesture.

 But after declaring the Greek-Egyptian deal "null and void," Turkey authorized the Oruc Reis seismic research vessel to continue its activities in an area within the country's continental shelf.